jeredw/eniac-chess/easm.md

 | 90 | 2 |
 | 99 | 3 |

 Near addresses are two digits and reference the current function table only.
 All conditional jumps are near addresses, which saves code space.
-Far jumps and subroutine call and return use four digit far addresses.
+Far jumps and subroutine call and return use four digit far addresses, so we only need to swotch banks on these three instructions.

 To actually do this ROM bank switching, chessvm routes the fetch initiation pulse (`{p-fetch}` above) to only the currently selected table.
 This is done by wiring the PM digits of the S outout of three accumulators to program inputs on three different function tables, something like